 The study results—along with a review of practice-specific literature (e.g., scope of practice, profession-specific practice policy guidelines and position statements, preferred practice patterns, and publications from related professional organizations) and widespread peer review by state licensure boards, academic programs, and related professional organizations—form the basis for an evaluation of current certification standards and any recommendation for change in the standards by the CFCC.

 The blueprint for the audiology Praxis exam is derived from the ASHA audiology certification standards, which are reflective of the results of the comprehensive practice analysis study.
 Standard-setting studies are also performed periodically to evaluate each question for its relevance to a newly practicing clinician and to determine how many questions this individual must be able to answer correctly to pass the exam.
 An external vendor prepares a report for the CFCC along with a recommendation for a passing score.
 The CFCC considers the recommendation and then makes a final determination for the passing score.

 ASHA nominates subject matter experts to serve on Praxis committees who work with ETS to develop the exams.
 Subject matter experts are ASHA-certified individuals from both academic and clinical backgrounds.
 The audiology exam is developed by audiologists.

 The audiology Praxis exam content is comprehensive and, as a result, test-takers will need to synthesize information they have learned from many sources and understand the subject as a whole.
-The Audiology Study Companion [PDF] can be used by test-takers to familiarize themselves with exam content prior to the taking the Praxis.
-They can learn how the test is structured and what kinds of questions to expect by reading the General Information and Study Tips [PDF] for the Praxis.
+To assist, test-takers can obtain free test prep materials prior to the taking the Praxis.